francescmarti00/dmu-multimedia/md/SVG-Animation-lab.md

 The `<polygon>` object allows you to provide a set of x,y coordinates for points, which are then connected and filled in.
 Use this to draw something in the bottom right corner.

+## Explore viewBox

+### 1. Draw a circle

+In the top right corner, place a circle.
+Use the `<circle>` element for this.
+Make it 300 pixels wide.

+### 2. Place the circle

+Place the circle at coordinates (50, 50) using viewBox.

+### 3. Reduce the size of the circle

+Reduce the size of the circle (half) using viewBox.

+### 4. Increase the size of the circle

+Increase the size of the circle (double) using viewBox.

 ## Explore Gradients

 ### 1. Create a Linear Gradient